WaSQL/php/README.md

 				Require local
 			</Directory>

-- copy sample.htaccess in the wasql folder to c:\wamp\www\ folder and name it .htaccess  NOTE: you may need a different text editor that allows you to save .htaccess.
+- copy sample.htaccess in the wasql folder to c:\appserv\www\ folder and name it .htaccess  NOTE: you may need a different text editor that allows you to save .htaccess.
 Make sure it does not have the .txt extension
 - restart Apache.
 - open a DOS console and type >mysql -u root -p <ENTER>.
-Then enter you password and hit <ENTER>.
+Then enter your password and hit <ENTER>.
 Type the following (changing the user and pass to match the config.xml file)
 	- mysql>grant all privileges on *.* to 'wasql_dbuser'@'localhost' identified by 'wasql_dbpass';
 	- mysql>flush privileges;
 	- mysql>create database wasql_sample;
 - **Ready to try**
 	- using a browser open http://localhost.
-If all went well it will take a second to load and you will see the sample website.
+If all went well you will see the sample website wizard.
+Select the one you want and click on the Install button.
 	- using a browser open http://localhost/a.
 This should take you the the wasql admin interface.
 Enter admin/admin as the default user/pass.

 ## Installation - Linux